How to use the pipeline in Linux?

 Note: The pipeline is a powerful feature of Linux that allows you to efficiently process data and greatly enhances the capabilities of the command line.
 Experiment and explore different commands and combinations to make the most of it.

-by alyson_bogan , a month ago
+by alyson_bogan , 7 months ago

 @aglae_feil